Recommendations

 OPENAI_API_KEY=

-Anthropic
+Anthropic example

-from browser_use.llm import ChatAnthropic
+from browser_use import Agent, ChatAnthropic

 # Initialize the model